 Effective July 1, 2015, damage disclosure is no longer mandated.
 Damage disclosure will remain noted on titles issued before July 1, 2015.

 If you have titled and licensed your vehicles in another state, you will be granted reciprocity when you come to South Dakota and will not have to pay any additional tax if your state’s tax rate is above South Dakota’s 4% tax rate.
 If a state with no tax or a lower tax rate than South Dakota’s 4%, then you will need to pay the additional tax rate to match the 4%.
 You have 90 days from your date of arrival to title and license your vehicle in South Dakota.

 You should know that your state may prohibit registering your vehicle in another state.

-You will need your original out of state titles, a copy of your state driver license, social security number, and an Application for Title (MV-608).
-Take this paperwork to your local county treasurer’s office to complete registration process.
+You will need your original out of state titles, a copy of your state driver license, social security number, and a Motor Vehicle and Boat Title & Registration Application.
+Take this paperwork to your local county treasurer's office to complete registration process.
 They will be able to tell you the appropriate fees pertaining to that county.

-In South Dakota, an ATV MUST be titled.
+In South Dakota an ATV MUST be titled.
 If purchased in South Dakota, an ATV is subject to the 4% motor vehicle excise tax.
-However, if purchased out-of-state, you will need to show proof that sales or use tax has been paid at the time of application for title and registration.
+However, if purchased by an out of state business, you will need to show proof of tax paid to your local Department of Revenue office.

 You will need to complete a Drivers Privacy Protection Application (DPPA).
-Take your local county treasurer’s office or mail to SD Division of Motor Vehicles (address can be found in contact us area).
+Submit completed forms to your local county treasurer’s office or mail to the SD Motor Vehicle Division in Pierre (address can be found in contact us area).
 You must qualify to receive this information with one of the following reasons:

 - For use by any government agency